 I love amla oil – my mother brought it back from India when I was younger and I use it often.
 My hair retained its length, dark color and strength.

-The secret of Indian women, amla oil for hair growth and thickness, prevents greying and falling hair.
+The beauty secret of Indian women, amla oil for hair growth and thickness, prevents greying and falling hair.

 This article contains compensated links.
 As an Amazon Associate I earn from qualifying purchases.
 Consult the disclaimer on the site for more information.